lrberge/linking_winst/README.md

 ### Acknowledgements

-This work has been supported by the FORTE-project, grant number 2021-01552_3.
+This work has been supported by the WINST-project (http://winst.blogg.lu.se) funded by FORTE grant number 2021-01552_3.

+## Suggested citation

+Laurent R. Bergé, 2023, "An algorithm to match Swedish registry data to European patents data for the WINST-project", url: https://github.com/lrberge/linking_winst

 ### Contact
 Feel free to contact me (laurent.berge@u-bordeaux.fr) if you spot any mistake or for any enquiry.